axoplasm/hoiho/README.md

 __*When can I buy this and what will I get for my money?*__

 Keep your pants on.
-Something like a product definition will appear in the wiki.
+The wiki has a proposed [product definition](https://github.com/axoplasm/hoiho/wiki/Product-definition).